 Read More »Live Video Story: WaWa Grand Opening Party Benefits Township Food Bank

 The grand opening of the WaWa convenience store and gas station on Somerset Street on Dec.
 15 was part party, part fundraiser.
 The celebration included music, an “historical” parade and a sub sandwich-making contest, which is where the fundraising came in.
-Teams from the Franklin Township Police Department and the Community Volunteer Fire Company competed in the event, which was …
+Don’t Miss Out!
+No other media outlet covering Franklin Township brings you the depth of information presented by the …

 Read More »Carbon Monoxide From Faulty Boiler Sickens Two Families, Family Dog